 Tara Aisha Willis, Associate Curator of Performance & Public Practice, Museum of Contemporary Art Chicago

-Rapid Response for a Better Digital Future has been made possible by generous funding from the Andrew W. Mellon Foundation and Henry Luce Foundation, as well as the Jerome Foundation, and National Endowment for the Arts.
-Eyebeam is also grateful for the long-standing visionary support of the Atlantic Foundation and the New York Council on the Arts.
+Rapid Response for a Better Digital Future has been made possible by generous funding from the Andrew W. Mellon Foundation and Henry Luce Foundation, as well as the Jerome Foundation and National Endowment for the Arts.
+Eyebeam is grateful for the long-standing visionary support of the Atlantic Foundation and the New York Council on the Arts.
+We also acknowledge the generous support of the Beatrice Snyder Foundation.